Breast reduction surgery may be suitable for women with large breasts that are affecting their posture and self confidence

-All breast reduction surgery incorporates an uplift and reshaping procedure to give a more natural, youthful appearance.
-There are a large number of techniques available and these need to be tailored to the individual patient.
+All breast reduction surgery involves an uplift and reshaping procedure to raise the height of the nipple and give a better shape to the breast.
+The surgery can also be used to improve breast asymmetry when an overall reduction in size is desired.
+There are a large number of techniques available and these need to be tailored to your individual needs.

 Is breast reduction a long procedure?

-Breast reduction surgery is not an insignificant surgical procedure, often taking 2-3 hours.
-It is important that patients are aware of the potential complications and the surgical scars involved.
+Breast reduction surgery is significant surgical operation, often taking 2-3 hours.
+It is important that patients you are aware of the potential complications and the surgical scars involved.

 What about pregnancy and breast feeding?

 Breast reduction may be carried out before or after pregnancy.
-Studies have suggested that breast feeding rates are similar in women who have had breast reductions as compared to those who have not.
-Likewise, sensation to the nipple is usually preserved.
+Some studies have suggested that the ability to breast feeding is similar in women who have had breast reductions compared to those who have not.
+You do, however, need to be prepared for the fact that you might not be able to breast feed after breast reduction surgery.

 What are the risks?